codenamejason/EthereumEcommerce/README.md

 This dApp has a Vickery Auction for users to purchase products and then the product handling is done by Escrow contract

-Technologies used : Ethereum, Truffle, Solidity, web3.js, Node.js
+Technologies used : Ethereum, Truffle, Solidity, IPFS for storing large files and images, web3.js, Node.js and MongoDB for quick filter of data

 Smart Contracts : EcommerceStore.sol and Escrow.sol